top of page

 切莫輕易放過。

-gently guide it back to the path of wisdom.
+guide it back to the path of what is right.

 The last part of this verse reminds us how important the present moment is.
 It’s wild to think that this one moment can either help us move forward or hold us back.
 Sometimes I ask myself—can I really feel the weight of this moment?
 It makes me think of a line from the Book of Poetry: "Be careful and aware, as if walking along a cliff or treading on thin ice."
 By taking a moment to pause, reflect, and shift our thoughts, we can shape a better future.
 So why would we ever take such a powerful moment for granted?